ASBURY CHURCH COVID-19 RESPONSE

 to remain at home at this time.
 Online worship will still be available on Facebook LIVE at 10:40 am on Sunday mornings, and an audio of the sermon will be available on the website the following week.

-Asbury Church will begin in-person worship services at 8:20 am and 10:40 am on Sunday, May 31, 2020.
-As we return to worshiping together, we still must practice social-distancing and follow health and safety guidelines.
+As we worship together, we still must practice social-distancing and follow health and safety guidelines.
 Please read the following rules for gathering together:

 1. Please follow social distancing guidelines: